tstibor/Asteroid_Detector/README.md

 I ran into a few issues with Photometry Pipeline.
 Here is what I did to work around them:

-pp_prepare.py:
+There were some leading blank spaces on my RA / DEC coordinates causing problems with pp_prepare.
+I modified it like so: pp_prepare.py:
 ```
         if obsparam['radec_separator'] == 'XXX':